pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ## Fire (builder pattern)

-- Sends a message to BLOCKS Event Handlers only; not replicated, not delivered to subscribers, not stored.
+Send a message to BLOCKS Event Handlers only (not replicated or stored; not delivered to subscribers).

+##### Note

+Uses builder pattern; optional args can be omitted.

 ### Method(s)